Black Hand (Serbia): Apis' conspiracy group and the May Coup

-Narodna Odbrana
+National defense

 On 8 October 1908, just two days after Austria annexed Bosnia and Herzegovina, Serbian ministers, officials, and generals held a meeting at the City Hall in Belgrade.
 They founded a semi-secret society, the Narodna Odbrana ("National Defense") which gave Pan-Serbism a focus and an organization.
 The purpose of the group was to liberate Serbs under the Austro-Hungarian occupation.
 They also shared anti-Austrian propaganda and organized spies and saboteurs to operate within the occupied provinces.
 Satellite groups were formed in Slovenia, Bosnia, Herzegovina, and Istria.
 The Bosnian group became deeply associated with local groups of pan-Serb activists such as Mlada Bosna ("Young Bosnia").

 Establishment

 Unification or Death was established at the beginning of May 1911, and the original constitution of the organization was signed on 9 May.
 Ljuba Čupa, Bogdan Radenković, and Vojislav Tankosić wrote the constitution of the organization, modeled after similar German secret nationalist associations and the Italian Carbonari.
 The organization was mentioned in the Serbian parliament as the "Black Hand" in late 1911.

 By 1911–12, Narodna Odbrana had established ties with the Black Hand, and the two became "parallel in action and overlapping in membership".